101t/blockchain/README.md

 # Blockchain
-This aims to build a local blockchain implementation.
+CLI app aims to build a local blockchain implementation.

 ## Functionality:
 * create blocks and chain